microsoft/Git-Credential-Manager-for-Windows/README.md

 Git Credential Manager for Windows
 ==================================

 The [Git Credential Manager for Windows (GCM)](<https://github.com/Microsoft/Git-Credential-Manager-for-Windows>) provides secure Git credential storage for Windows.
 It's the successor to the [Windows Credential Store for Git (git-credential-winstore)](<https://gitcredentialstore.codeplex.com/>), which is no longer maintained.
-Compared to Git's build-in credential storage for Windows ([wincred](<https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage>)), which provides single-factor authentication support working on any HTTP enabled Git repository, it provides multi-factor authentication support for Visual Studio Online and GitHub.
+Compared to Git's build-in credential storage for Windows ([wincred](<https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage>)), which provides single-factor authentication support working on any HTTP enabled Git repository, it provides multi-factor authentication support for Visual Studio Team Services and GitHub.

 This project includes:

  * Secure password storage in the Windows Credential Store

- * Multi-factor authentication support for Visual Studio Online.
+ * Multi-factor authentication support for Visual Studio Team Services.
  * Two-factor authentication support for GitHub

- * Personal Access Token generation and usage support for Visual Studio Online and GitHub
+ * Personal Access Token generation and usage support for Visual Studio Team Services and GitHub

- * Non-interactive mode support for Visual Studio Online backed by Azure Directory
+ * Non-interactive mode support for Visual Studio Team Services backed by Azure Directory

  * Optional settings for build agent optimization